 Health & safety

-Medical care: Ol Pejeta Camp has first-aid equipment in camp and six members of staff have done first aid courses.
+- Ol Pejeta Camp has first-aid equipment in camp and six members of staff have done first aid courses.
 All vehicles have basic kits too.
-The trusted Nanyuki College Hospital is under an hour away.
+The trusted Nanyuki Cottage Hospital is less than an hour away.
 The camp has links to flying doctors for more serious emergencies.

-Fire safety: There are fire extinguishers dotted around the camp and the river in front acts as a natural firebreak.
+- There are fire extinguishers dotted around the camp and the river in front acts as a natural firebreak.
 The six staff who did first-aid training also did fire-training at the same time.

-Money: Ol Pejeta Bush Camp can exchange small amounts out of petty cash, but no more than about GB£100/US$150.
+- Ol Pejeta Bush Camp can exchange small amounts out of cash, but no more than about GB£100/US$150.
 They have a central safe for guests to put valuables in.

-Accepted payment on location: Ol Pejeta Bush Camp only accepts cash, but in any major currency.
+- Ol Pejeta Bush Camp only accepts cash, but in most major currencies.